Atyantik/flarekit/apps/web/README.md

 ## **Overview**

-The Astroflare Web App is part of the Astroflare ecosystem.
+The Flarekit Web App is part of the Flarekit ecosystem.
 This project leverages:

 - **Astro**: For creating fast, SEO-friendly frontends.
 - **Cloudflare Pages**: For edge-first deployment and serverless APIs.